Biscoff Cheesecake

 3. Bake Crust

-Bake the Biscoff crust for 10 minutes.
+You then want to pre-bake the Biscoff crust for 10 minutes.
+This helps to prevent a soggy crust.
 Remove from the oven and let it cool.

 Cheesecake Batter